Our Leadership

 Amy holds degrees in Psychology and Jewish Studies from Indiana University, where she also spent a semester at Hebrew University in Jerusalem.
 While in Israel, she participated in the March of the Living, traveling to Holocaust sites throughout Poland, including Auschwitz, where her maternal grandfather had been imprisoned.
 She went on to earn her PhD in Industrial/Organizational Psychology from NYU.

 Beyond her work with 3GNJ, Amy is a dedicated community volunteer, a research consultant, and an avid runner.
 She cherishes time with her husband, Dan, their three young adult sons, and their beloved dog, Cosmo.
-A Monmouth County resident, Amy takes every opportunity to enjoy the beach, her favorite place to relax and recharge
+A Monmouth County resident, Amy takes every opportunity to enjoy the beach, her favorite place to relax and recharge.

 Laura Pellegrini